wp-plugins/learnpress-wishlist/readme.txt

 [LearnPress](https://wordpress.org/plugins/learnpress) Wishlist bring wishlist feature for LearnPress.
 It allows you to add your favorite course to a list to take later.
 We have created the LearnPress WordPress LMS plugin with add-ons structure in mind as well as keeping it as lightweight as possible, so together with other add-ons, Wishlist will help to complete LearnPress much more.
 Check out other add-ons for LearnPress below.

-**Other free add-ons for LearnPress are available in WordPress:**
+**Free add-on for LearnPress WordPress LMS Plugin:**

-- <a href="https://wordpress.org/plugins/learnpress-course-review/" target="_blank">LearnPress Course Review</a> - review course for enrolled students.
+- <a href="https://wordpress.org/plugins/learnpress-course-review" target="_blank">LearnPress Course Review</a> - review course for enrolled students.
-- <a href="https://wordpress.org/plugins/learnpress-import-export/" target="_blank">LearnPress Import Export</a> - export or import course or courses out-of-box.
+- <a href="https://wordpress.org/plugins/learnpress-import-export" target="_blank">LearnPress Import Export</a> - export or import course or courses out-of-box.
-- <a href="https://wordpress.org/plugins/learnpress-prerequisites-courses/" target="_blank">LearnPress Prerequisites Courses</a> - require student to pass some courses in order to enroll other course.
+- <a href="https://wordpress.org/plugins/learnpress-prerequisites-courses" target="_blank">LearnPress Prerequisites Courses</a> - require student to pass some courses in order to enroll other course.
 - <a href="https://wordpress.org/plugins/learnpress-bbpress" target="_blank">LearnPress bbPress</a> - add bbPress Forum support for LearnPress.
-- <a href="https://wordpress.org/plugins/learnpress-buddypresss" target="_blank">LearnPress BuddyPress</a> - add BuddyPress support for LearnPress.
+- <a href="https://wordpress.org/plugins/learnpress-buddypress" target="_blank">LearnPress BuddyPress</a> - add BuddyPress support for LearnPress.

-**Premium Plugins (add-ons) for LearnPress WordPress LMS Plugin:**
+**Premium add-ons for LearnPress WordPress LMS Plugin:**

 - <a href="http://thimpress.com/shop/certificates-add-on-for-learnpress/" target="_blank">Certificates add-on for LearnPress</a> - adding drag & drop certificates builder as well as selecting designed certificate for each LMS course, your student will get particular certificate when they finished a course.
 - <a href="http://thimpress.com/shop/co-instructors-add-on-for-learnpress/" target="_blank">Co-instructors add-on for LearnPress</a> - multiple instructors support for each LMS course.